 Looking back and then forward

 The mode share for cycling has not increased in the ACT in the last decade.
-Two good sources discussed on canberra.bike show this: the Australian Infrastructure Audit 2019 and ABS Census data from 2011 and 2016.
+Two good sources show this: the Australian Infrastructure Audit 2019 and ABS Census data from 2011 and 2016 (Section 3.4).

 “Measured over the previous week the cycling participation rate has declined from 15.5% in 2017 (95% CI: 14.4% – 16.7%), to 13.8% (95% CI: 12.8% – 14.8%) in 2019.
 This decline is statistically significant and appears to be consistent with the trend since the survey was first conducted in 2011.”Australian Cycling Participation 2019, Austroads, 19 September 2019

-Looking forward one would hope that it would get better, however, the Australian Infrastructure Audit 2019 predicts the mode share to remain largely the same.
+The National Cycling Participation Survey found that cycling declined in Australia between 2017 and 2019.
+One would hope this will change for the better, however, the Australian Infrastructure Audit 2019 predicts the mode share to remain largely unchanged.
 The modelling is quite detailed and covers all major roads and all public transport routes using Bureau of Infrastructure, Transport, and Regional Economics (BITRE) models.